 - Sweet wines pair very well with blue mold cheeses.
 The sweetness of the wine will give the cheese a creamier taste and balance its sharp notes.

-- Sparkling wines tend to be delicious with soft cheeses.
+- Sparkling wines are delicious with soft cheeses.
 The wines’ bubbles intensify the aromas of the cheese.
 At the same time, they help you clean your palate after tasting the sticky cheese.

 - For full-bodied red wines, pick an aged cheese.
 Their richer flavors and higher fat contents are a great balance to the high levels of alcohol and tannins in full-bodied wines.